nestauk/ccid-tsr-importer/tsr-question-map-generator/README.md

 # tsr-question-map-generator

-This tool builds `question-map.json` - a file describing the various questions and policies to display on each section of the data visualisation site.
+This tool builds `question-map.json` - a metadata file describing the various questions and policies to display on each section of the data visualisation site.

 ## Data